Insurance Practice Group Alert: Use of Credit Ratings in Capital Requirements for Insurers -- The Collins "Fix"

 Mr. Trachtman served as Chair of Kramer Levin's Pro Bono Committee from 1994 to 2011.
 During his tenure, the firm and its lawyers received major awards from the American Bar Association, National Law Journal, New York State Bar Association, and Legal Aid Society.
 In his own pro bono activities, Mr. Trachtman has litigated extensively in the areas of Social Security disability and civil rights and civil liberties, with a particular focus on LGBT rights (including serving as co-counsel with Lambda Legal in the New York State marriage equality litigation and submitting Supreme Court amicus briefs in the Windsor, Perry, Dale, and Lawrence cases).
-These efforts helped earn the Empire State Pride Agenda's 2009 Equality@Work Award, given in recognition of the firm's "historic pro-bono litigation" on behalf of LGBT people.
+These efforts helped earn the Empire State Pride Agenda's 2009 Equality@Work Award, given in recognition of the firm's "historic pro-bono litigation" on behalf of the LGBT community.
 Mr. Trachtman has received several individual pro bono recognitions, including the 2014 Arthur S. Leonard Award for Distinguished Service to the LGBT Community from the New York City Bar Association, the 2013 American Bar Association Pro Bono Publico Award and the 2005 New York State Bar Association President's Pro Bono Service Award.
 He was co-founder and a longtime director of Cause Effective, an organization that teaches other nonprofits how to generate human and financial resources, and currently serves on the boards of Legal Services NYC and Volunteers of Legal Service.